-Beginning with 2018, we continued to return capital in the way of distributions at an annual yield, when compared to IFRS net asset value, of 8.8%.
-To date in 2018, total returns were negatively impacted by the equity and convertible debenture issuances in January 2018 and transaction costs required to complete the \$296.6 million of acquisitions in the first quarter.
-Management believes that these initiatives will deliver positive per unit net asset value growth.
+Beginning with 2018, we continued to return capital via distributions at an annual yield, when compared to IFRS net asset value, of 8.8%.
+To date in 2018, total returns were negatively impacted by transaction costs related to the equity and convertible debenture issuances in January 2018 and the \$498.5 million of acquisitions in 2018.
+Management believes that these initiatives will over time deliver positive per unit net asset value growth.
+Importantly, through to September 30, 2018 the REIT has delivered \$0.54 per unit of value to unitholders on a net basis, primarily received by unitholders through distributions.
+This value represents an 8.6% annualized total return to unitholders as portfolio value growth has outpaced the costs of acquisitions and capital issuances.